czarpino/czarpino.github.io/_posts/2015-5-13-symfony2-tips.md

 ## One controller class per page

 This one is somewhat personal preference.
-I don't beleive there is a wrong way to do this but putting a little thought into how to organize controllers shouldn't hurt.
+I don't believe there is a wrong way to do this but putting a little thought into how to organize controllers shouldn't hurt.
 Besides, it's not rare to get asked: "So, how do you organize controllers?".

 Controller classes are simply a way to group related controllers.
 I group controllers by page. in doing so, controller class names become more meaningful and are easier to identify at a glance.